gruntbatch/Kelvin/README.md

 ![Hue variation](images/Hue.png)

 Your current foreground color is dead center.
 Cool variations of that color are to the left, warm variations are to the right.
+Click on any swatch to pick that color.

 ![Brightness variation](images/Brightness.png)